-Each year, nearly half a million homes are targeted by burglars.

-Figures from the British Crime Survey show that households with no home security measures are more likely to be victims of burglary.
+Each year, three quarters of a million homes are targeted by burglars.
+Figures from the British Crime Survey show that households with no home security measures are almost ten times more likely to be victims of burglary.
 Home security should make the burglar's job too difficult, time-consuming, noisy or risky, compared to alternative targets.

 Securing your home needn't be expensive, but should be seen as an investment in protecting your family, home and possessions.
-Some insurance companies will give discounts on insurance premiums on properties where professionally installed security measures have been put in place.
+Most insurance companies will give discounts on insurance premiums on properties where professionally installed security measures are in place.

 The top tips overleaf cover some vital ways that you can enhance your home's security.
-Take a look and then seek further advice from a BSIA member or your local Police Crime Prevention Officer.
+Take a look and then seek further advice from a BSIA member or your local Crime Prevention Officer.